krissyholland/Italy_Website/Travel Day.md

 Stay in Florence for ~2 days (2-1/2 days)

 ## ROME
-:tram: Take train to Rome from Florence
+Take train to Rome from Florence

 Arrive in Rome

 Stay in Rome for 3 1/2 days

 ## HOME
-:airplane: Fly out of Rome
+Fly out of Rome

 Connect in New York City (JFK)